 Irregular Card Activity Alerts

-The Credit Union continuously monitors for irregular activity occurring on your cards.
-If irregular card activity is detected on your Visa® Debit or Credit card, you may receive an Irregular Card Activity Alert via text message asking you to verify the transaction.1
+We are continuously monitoring for irregular activity occurring on your cards.
+If irregular card activity is detected on your Credit Union debit or credit card, you may receive an Irregular Card Activity Alert via text message asking you to verify the transaction.

 How the Service Works